St. Mary's English High School, Guwahati

 St. Mary's Higher Secondary School, established in 1924, is one of the oldest schools in Assam, India.
 It is situated in M.C.
 Road, Guwahati.
 The school is affiliated to Secondary Education Board of Assam.
-Sr. Tessy Davis is the current principal.
+Sr. Jessy Nedumala is the current principal.

 History

 When the school was established in 1924, it was managed by six sisters - Sr. Innocenza Vallino, Sr. Cecilia Da Roit, Sr. Clotilde Appiano, Sr. Maria Bricarello, Sr. Rosetti Antonietta and Sr. Giulia Berra.